hotosm/osm-tagger/README.md

 of an AI-powered API for **generating valid OSM tags from street-level imagery**

-#### _BTW: this tool is an experimental
-project, is not intended to be used yet by the general user/mapper to update OSM_
+_This tool is an experimental project, is not intended to be used yet by the general user/mapper to update OSM_

 ## Setup & run